MiraTherm/miratherm-radiator-thermostat-documentation/software/architecture/README.md

 ## System Components

 ### Application Layer (Tasks)
 The software is divided into specific FreeRTOS tasks, each responsible for distinct domain logic.
-These stasks are commonly started at system boot in the `main` function and then run indefinitely.
+These tasks are commonly started at system boot in the `main` function and then run indefinitely.

 **SystemTask**: Acts as the central coordinator.
 It manages the high-level state machine, coordinates transitions between operational modes, and assigns target temperatures.
 Therefore, it communicates with other tasks using events (e.g., `EVT_ADAPT_REQ`, `EVT_ADAPT_END`, `ENT_INST_REQ`), reads configurations from `ConfigMutex`, and writes current system state to `SystemStateMutex`.